 Mistletoe extract for cancer treatment

 Mistletoe extract is often used to support cancer therapy and improve quality of life, but there is still a lack of scientific evidence of its effectiveness.
-A study from the USA now provides evidence that mistletoe extract injected into the vein could actually help.
+A study from the USA now provides evidence that mistletoe extract injected into the vein might actually help.

 Twenty-one people with advanced and various treatment-resistant cancers were given mistletoe extract intravenously three times a week.
 The amount was gradually increased in order to determine the optimal dose that has the best possible effect with as few side effects as possible.
 According to the results, this was 600 milligrams.
 The trial continued until the cancer either progressed or serious side effects emerged.
-This was the case after an average of 15.3 weeks.
+This was the case following an average of 15.3 weeks.

 In five patients, the disease stabilized for 15 weeks.
 In three people, the disease resolved and remained stable for two to five months, although the improvements were not enough to be officially classified as an relieving disease.
 Overall, the quality of life of the patients improved.
 The most common side effects were fatigue, nausea and chills.
 However, they were rated as tolerable by the participants, the organizers of the study report in the journal “Cancer Research Communications”.